fbpx

 Things sound really tough.
 We would recommend asking for help as soon as possible.

-In the meantime, if you need urgent help please call The Sussex Mental Health Line on 0800 0309 500, contact your GP, or you can attend an A&E department in an emergency.
+If you need urgent help please call The Sussex Mental Health Line on 0800 0309 500, contact your GP, or you can attend an A&E department in an emergency.

 You may also benefit from reading below ways in which you might be able to help yourself.
 But don't expect too much of yourself at once- just a little at a time.